eehah5ru/workhardplay-pw-website/en/2017/projects/pyotr-vladimirov-through-sites-of-memory.md

 projectCover: pyotr-vladimirov-through-sites-of-memory-01.jpg
 canonicalName: pyotr-vladimirov-through-sites-of-memory
 coverColor: "255,0,0"
-tags: "outsourcing, quick knowledge, social choreography, spontaneous grassroots alternative, exploitation of hidden motivation, psychodata, contingency, Joy Acceleration, National Academy of Sciences as witch, places of transparency, protocols of self-organisation, tongue and teeth of creativity"
+tags: "outsourcing, quick knowledge, social choreography, spontaneous grassroots alternative, exploitation of hidden motivation, psychodata, contingency, joy acceleration, national academy of sciences as witch, places of transparency, protocols of self-organisation, tongue and teeth of creativity"
 ---

 “We invite you to take part in an unforgettable city tour, during which you will discover the amazing secrets of Minsk, the city that does not resemble anything!”.